box-products/handbook/making-a-career.md

 than 5 peer surveys in a year, so please take care with the ones you are asked to complete!
 All 360 surveys consist of open-ended questions, as opposed to a 1 - 5 scoring scale.
 Answering this way takes more thought and time, but it results in a much more useful form of feedback!
-Your answers as a feedback-giver are _never anonymous_, however we offer an emergency confidential-to-Jonathan option if you’re truly uncomfortable sharing your thoughts directly with the person you’re reviewing.
+Your answers as a feedback-giver are _never anonymous_, however we offer an emergency confidential-to-Jonathan option if you're truly uncomfortable sharing your thoughts directly with the person you're reviewing.

 ### Manager 1:1s

-Once a year, you’ll meet with your manager for a 1:1 session.
+Once a year, you'll meet with your manager for a 1:1 session.
 It's up to each manager to determine how best to approach that meeting, but we ask that whatever process they use, they use the same process for every team member.